josephspagnuolo/JavaFX-Desktop-Application-Group-Project/README.md

-# Group Project Design: JavaFX Venn Diagram Builder Desktop Application
+# Group Project Design: Venn Diagram Builder Desktop Application in Java
-The project was designed with the Eclipse IDE, utilizing JavaFX to implement the application.
+The project was designed and implemented using JavaFX.
 There were 4 group members involved in the process.

 Please check out the